 Testosterone injections and boosters are popular with athletes and bodybuilders for a reason.
-According to a study, when combined with strength training, high testosterone tends to increase fat-free mass and muscle size and strength in normal men.
-This, however, is possible only if they had proper nutrition through diet and exercised regularly.8
+According to a study, when combined with strength training, high testosterone tends to increase fat-free mass and

 One of the side effects of high testosterone is reported to be enhanced aggression and angry outbursts.
 However, these beliefs remain controversial.
 According to a study, when normal men in a controlled setting were administered 600 mg of testosterone, there were no incidences of angry behavior.
 Nonetheless, the study also stated that still higher doses of multiple steroids might provoke angry behavior in men with preexisting psychopathology.9

-Side Effects Of Testosterone Therapy
+id="side-effects-of-testosterone-therapy">Side Effects Of Testosterone Therapy

 Testosterone levels start declining in his 30s and many feel that their energy levels and libido are on a slippery slope, too.
 Many American men end up using prescription testosterone gels and injections, but not everyone needs it.
 Experts suggest that in most males, testosterone levels are normal and only a lab test can tell you whether your symptoms are actually due to low testosterone.10

 Testosterone replacement therapy for women is used in cases of sexual dysfunction, menopause, oophorectomy, low libido and the use of oral estrogens.11 Testosterone propionate is also used to treat certain breast cancers in women,12 though testosterone propionate side effects for men include a temporary anti-fertility action.13